OmerFarkash/webBook/README.md

 # webBook

 ## description
-  In the beggeing, we read the mission fully - we decided to start by writing the web app, and whan we finish move to the android app.
+  In the beggining, we read the mission fully - we decided to start by writing the web app, and whan we finish move to the android app.

   We sat down and tried to figure out what tasks needed to be done to accompolish the mission - and how to split the work between us.
   We opened a new project in Jira and put up any small task we came up with, and orgenised each one to a corresponding Epic.